John N. Abrams

-General John Nelson Abrams (September 3, 1946 – August 20, 2018) was a United States Army four-star general who commanded the United States Army Training and Doctrine Command from 1998 to 2002.
+General John Nelson Abrams (3 September 1946 – 20 August 2018) was a United States Army four-star general who commanded the United States Army Training and Doctrine Command from 1998 to 2002.

 Early life and career

-Abrams was born at Fort Knox, Kentucky, on September 3, 1946, the son of General Creighton Abrams and Julia (Harvey) Abrams.
+Abrams was born at Fort Knox, Kentucky, on 3 September 1946, the son of General Creighton Abrams and Julia (Harvey) Abrams.
 He graduated from Frankfurt American High School in 1964, and attended Bowling Green University before deciding to enlist in the United States Army.

-Abrams enlisted in the United States Army on January 16, 1966, and after completion of his initial training he attended Officer Candidate School.
-He graduated on February 3, 1967, with a commission as a second lieutenant of Armor.
+Abrams enlisted in the United States Army on 16 January 1966, and after completion of his initial training, he attended Officer Candidate School.
+He graduated on 3 February 1967, with a commission as a second lieutenant of Armor.
 Abrams was assigned to 2nd Squadron, 1st Cavalry Regiment at Fort Hood during its training prior to deploying to Vietnam.
 His Vietnam War combat assignments with the squadron from 1967 to 1969 included platoon leader for B Troop, executive officer for A Troop, commander of A Troop, commander of C Troop, and commander of the squadron's Provisional Rifle Company.

 Education

 Abrams received his Bachelor of Science degree in business administration from Bowling Green University in 1972.
-He received a Master of Science degree in public administration from Shippensburg University in 1986 as part of his completion of the Army War College.
+He received a Master of Science degree in public administration from Shippensburg University in 1986 as part of his completion of the United States Army War College.
 In 2002, he received the honorary degree of Doctor of Philosophy in Military Education and Training from Norwich University.